Safety and Injury Prevention

 Register Now

-Note: Corrently, due to funding restrictions, our training is only available to those who work or live in King County, Washington.
+Note: Currently, due to funding restrictions, our training is only available to those who work or live in King County, Washington.
+We will expand our classes to anyone who resides in Washington, Alaska, Montana or Idaho soon.

-To find other Youth Mental Health First Aid classes offered near you, or for more information on this national, evidence-based training, visit the Youth Mental Health First Aid website.
+To find other Youth Mental Health First Aid classes please visit Mental Health First Aid — Valley Cities, or for more information on this national, evidence-based training, visit the Youth Mental Health First Aid website.

 Frequently Asked Questions